DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-data-source.md

     ![](../../../../images/eurd-data-federation-wizard-add-query.png)

-4. In the invoked [Query Builder](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/query-builder.md), drag and drop the **Categories** table onto the design surface.
+4. In the invoked [Query Builder](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/query-builder.md), drag and drop the table from the SQL data source onto the design surface.

     ![](../../../../images/eurd-data-federation-query-builder-drop-table.png)